Updated: 03/17/20 | March 17th, 2020

 While groceries tend to be fairly expensive because they have to be imported, there are some cheap options.
 Five days’ worth of food cost me around $60 USD and included pasta, chicken, some fruits and veggies, eggs, and bread.

 Hit happy hour – $8 USD drinks add up, even if the pours are super heavy (tax-free rum!).
-Happy hour specials are half that, with many on St. John offering dollar specials.
+Happy hour specials are half that, with many bars on St. John offering dollar specials.
 If you want to get sauced, do it early.

 Stick to the local venues – The islands are filled with food trucks and tiny mom-and-pop restaurants by the side of the road that cater to locals, not tourists.
 These roadside stalls offer large, filling meals for about $10 USD.
 Be sure to find the chicken guy in the main square on St. Thomas.
 Delicious!

 Buy your own snorkel gear – Snorkel rentals cost around $10 USD per day.
 Bring your own equipment to save money (buying gear on the islands will set you back $50!) while you’re taking advantage of the offshore snorkeling opportunities.

 Travel in the shoulder season – From October-November and May-June, prices on hotels, activities, and boat rentals are upwards of 50% less than they are during the high season.
 You get cheap prices and you get to avoid the crowds.

 I wasn’t able to keep my budget as low as I wanted to while on the islands.
 But that doesn’t mean you need to make the same mistakes.
 With some planning, you can get by on $75-85 USD per day if you visit with friends and follow my advice above.

 While visiting the Virgin Islands will never be a budget paradise, you can manage to see and do all the same things as people who book expensive vacations through Expedia and spend hundreds per day, for a fraction of the price.
 You just need to be smart about it!